Best hikes in West Virginia.

 Foggy morning at Diamond Point Overlook in New River Gorge National Park.

 Instead of completing the full loop, we always choose to retrace our steps back to the Fern Creek Trailhead from Diamond Point Overlook.
+This 2.2-mile roundtrip option is not only shorter but also avoids walking on the road.

 2. Long Point Trail